aliramazon/web-scalability-for-startup-engineers-book/01_core-concepts/04_isolation-services.md

 In the same manner, you can deploy other services like File Transfer Protocol, DNS, cache, and others, each on a dedicated physical machine.

+> Cache is server/service focused on reducing the latency and resources needed to generate the result by serving previously generated content.
+Caching is a very important teachnique for scalability.
+We will discuss it in detail in Chapter 6.

 > The core concept behind isolation of services is that you should try to split your monolithic web application into a set of distinct functional parts and host them independently.
 It is called **functional partitioning**

 ```mermaid